 The College of Graduate and Continuing Education offers a limited number of graduate assistantships to graduate students each year.
 The assistantships are highly competitive and are awarded to students with superior academic records who are matriculated in a graduate degree program.
 Students selected for these positions must be registered minimally for six (6) credits per semester.
 Our goal is to establish a mutually-beneficial system that links students with mentors who support their educational and professional goals.

 Both full-time and part-time assistantships are available.
 For most GA positions, full-time graduate assistants are expected to work 15 hours per week, and part-time graduate assistants must work 7 ½ hours per week.
 Benefits include full or partial tuition plus a stipend.
 Students are responsible for registration, educational service, practicum, and other fees as appropriate.
 Most assistantships are granted for the full academic year (fall and spring semesters).

 Current Academic, Campus Support, and Athletic Department positions and descriptions may be viewed at the link below.
-All 2018-19 positions are currently filled.
-The College of Graduate and Continuing Education will begin accepting applications for the 2019-20 academic year in April 2019.
+The College of Graduate and Continuing Education is no longer accepting applications for the 2019-20 academic year.